 Is your roof large enough for the PV panels?
 In general, each panel will need about fifteen square feet in a sunny area.
 Your contractor can take measurements and determine if your roof is a good candidate.
 Otherwise, a ground-mount might be a feasible option.

-The bottom line is that a solar HVAC system can reduce not only your carbon footprint but can save money in utility bills.
+The bottom line is that you can reap the benefits of solar HVAC system technology.
+It will not only reduce your carbon footprint but can save money in utility bills.
 Who doesnt like that?

 Did you find this article helpful?
 Thanks for supporting this free site with a small donation!
 We rely on our readers rather than a paywall to keep the lights on.